A Guide to the Shenandoah County (Va.) Chancery Causes, 1772-1927 (bulk 1871-1913)

 Preferred Citation

 Shenandoah County (Va.)
 Chancery Causes, 1772-1927.
-(Cite style of suit and chancery index no).
+(Cite style of suit and chancery index no.).
 Local government records collection, Shenandoah County Court Records.
-The Library of Virginia, Richmond, Virginia.
+The Library of Virginia, Richmond, Virginia, 23219.

 Acquisition Information

-Digital images were generated by Crowley Micrographics through the Library of Virginia's Circuit Court Records Preservation Program.
+Digital images were generated in 2006 by Crowley through the Library of Virginia's Circuit Court Records Preservation Program.

 Historical Information

-Shenandoah County was named for the Shenandoah River, which passed through the county.
-Shenandoah is an Indian word meaning beautiful daughter of the stars.
-The county was named Dunmore when it was formed from Frederick County in 1772.
-The present name was adopted in 1778.
+Locality History: Shenandoah County was named for the Shenandoah River, which passes through the county.
+The county was named Dunmore when it was formed from Frederick County in May 1772.
+A statute changed the name of the county effective 1 February 1778.
+The county seat is Woodstock.

 Scope and Content